This post may contain affiliate links. Please read my disclosure and privacy policy.

 This almond flour pizza dough is my favorite grain-free recipe for a fast weeknight meal.
 It’s inspired by one of my favorite box mixes (from Simple Mills) and comes together just as quickly.

-I originally tested this recipe as an egg-free and vegan crust, which is available below.
-However, I also wanted to offer an alternative with an egg, in case you prefer more protein or less starch.
+I originally tested this recipe as an egg-free and vegan crust, which is still my favorite version.
+However, it requires two ingredients you might not keep on hand, so I also tested an alternative with an egg for more protein and less starch.
+That means you get two options to choose from!

-Either way, it’s a flavorful pizza crust that’s easy to pick up with your hands, just like the traditional version!
+The dough won’t feel the same as a traditional pizza crust, but once it’s baked, it’s easy to pick up with your hands, just like the traditional version.

 ⭐⭐⭐⭐⭐ Featured Review